 Thai tea is a Thai version of milk tea.
-It’s made by mixing brewed black tea with condensed sweetened milk and sugar — usually served cold and called Cha-yen (ชาเย็น).
+The dominant taste of sweetness mixed with a tad of bitterness is what makes Thai tea different.
+This is achieved by mixing brewed black tea with condensed sweetened milk and sugar, usually served cold.
 The drink has a solid brick brown to orange color and a milky texture.
-The dominant taste is sweet — mixed with a tad of bitterness.

 Thai tea is among the top 50 most delicious drinks, according to CNN.
 (Source)